Rhombichthys

-Rhombichthys intoccabilis is an extinct clupeomorph which existed in West Bank during the upper Cretaceous period.
+Rhombichthys intoccabilis is an extinct clupeomorph described from the town of Ein Yabrud, in the West Bank.
+It lived during the Cenomanian age of the Late Cretaceous epoch.

 The adults of R. intoccabilis had a very deep, scute-covered belly.
 In conjunction with the high, triangular dorsal fin, the belly gives the fish a rhombus-shaped body profile, hence the generic name.
 The juveniles, in contrast, had a far shallower belly, having a rounded profile.